 Jharkhand lynching victim's family denies reports that father was also lynched

-Ranchi, June 27: The family of Tabrez Ansari, who was lynched by a mob in Jharkhand, denied reports that claimed that his, Maskoor Ansari, was also killed in a similar way 15 years ago.
+Ranchi, June 27: The family of Tabrez Ansari, who was lynched by a mob in Jharkhand, denied reports that claimed that his father, Maskoor Ansari, was also killed in a similar way 15 years ago.
 Tabrez was beaten to death by the locals in Saraikela, Jharkhand.
 He was reportedly beaten up mercilessly for over 18 hours over the suspicion of theiving a motocycle before being handed over to the police.
 He succumbed to his injuries at a local hospital on June 22.

-A report earlier claimed that Maskoor,Tabrez 's father, was also killed by a mob.
+A report earlier claimed that Maskoor,Tabrez's father, was also killed by a mob.
 The report quotes Congress' district unit general secretary Mohammed Mosahid Khan as saying that 'he had gone to Jamshedpur to bring Maskoor's body back to his villages.
-The report further says two elerdly persons 'corroborated what Khan said'.
+The report further says two elderly persons 'corroborated what Khan said'.

 When asked about this, Tabrez's uncle Marsood Alam, said, "He was murdered over a dispute with his friends, we found his body a week later, I refute such reports."